RasmussenLab/pimms/README.md

 pip install pimms-learn
 ```

 Then you can use the models on a pandas DataFrame with missing values.
-Try this in the tutorial on Colab:
+You can try this in the tutorial on Colab by uploading your data:
 [![open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/RasmussenLab/pimms/blob/HEAD/project/04_1_train_pimms_models.ipynb)

 ## Notebooks as scripts using papermill